Toggle Menu

 Lawrence: Uh-huh.
 And what if I don’t believe you?
 What if this is all just some kind of sick dream, huh?
 Some elaborate prank?

-Attendant: Look, I understand that this experience can be jarring, especially for those whose death was sudden and unexpected.
-I can’t remember but I probably experienced the same emotions you’re experiencing right now.
+Attendant: Look, I understand.
+This experience can be jarring, especially if your death was sudden or unexpected.
+I can’t remember, but I probably went through the same emotions you’re experiencing right now.

 Lawrence: For the sake of argument, let’s say you’re telling me the truth.
 What’s to keep me from driving back the direction I came from, huh?
 High tailing it back to my living room, no pun intended.

-Attendant: Nothing’s keeping you from that, but I don’t recommend it.
+Attendant: Uh, there’s- there’s nothing keeping you from that, I mean, we- we can’t stop you, but I don’t recommend it.

 Lawrence: Yeah and why’s that?